dewse/dewse.github.io/README.md

 ## How to customize
 To edit the names of the houses that are taken, simply edit the array called `housingData` in the code.

+CREDIT: MaggieCabrera - This is just a fork